netgroup-polito/vnf-modeling-verigraph/README.md

 # NF DEV
-The goal of this project is that of building a VNF model starting from its actual implementation (or something really close to it).
+The goal of this project is that of building a VNF model starting from its actual implementation.

 ## Tool
 The tool is composed by different parts: